Labor Board Says Google Could Fire James Damore For Anti-Diversity Memo - Slashdot

 That's why (to pick one example) all sane legal frameworks say that, unless it is over some clearly objective threshold to begin with, it's not illegal/fireable unless it continues after you've been asked to stop.

 Good.
 Telling the truth about differences...
-(Score:5, Insightful)
+(Score:4, Insightful)

 between men and women is illegal in this country.